Health Insurance & Services

 If you are above the age of 30, you cannot take out statutory national health insurance.
 You will need to look for a private company, and you will pay more for your insurance.
 For further information, you can also refer to the related DAAD-Website.

-Some students opt for taking out an insurance online before their journey to Landau: Some of the blocked account providers offer packages combining blocked account and health insurance together.
+Most students opt for taking out an insurance online before their journey to Landau: Some of the blocked account providers offer packages combining blocked account and health insurance.
+When you arrive only shortly before the enrollment deadline, please make sure to take out a health insurance while you are still in your home country.

 When looking for a health insurance, please consider the following aspects in any case: